munificent/game-programming-patterns/book/command.markdown

 </aside>

-This fact that commands are one-use-only will come to our advantage in a second.
+The fact that commands are one-use-only will come to our advantage in a second.
 To make commands undoable, we define another operation each command class needs to implement:

 ^code undo-command